The Full Story

 Dramatic, right?
 Maybe.

-I looked at my husband and said, “I’m done, I need a time-out so I can figure out what the heck I’m doing.
-I can’t keep this up anymore.”
+I looked at my husband and said, “I’m done; I need a time-out.
+I need to get to the bottom of this because I can’t keep whatever this is up anymore!”

-One week later, our office shut down due to the pandemic and the decision was made that we were working from home indefinitely.
+The following week, our office shut down due to Covid, and the decision was made that we were working from home indefinitely.
 Although not ideal circumstances, my time-out was handed to me.

-A month later I stood in the deli line at the grocery store, masked up and gloved up and I had my first hot flash.
-One year later, filled with total disgust and frustration at the lack of information and attention given to perimenopause and menopause, I started a podcast about the subject.
-A few months after that, I decided to go back to school and get my health coaching certification, along with finishing up my Pilates apparatus training.
+Filled with disgust and frustration at the dearth of information and attention given to perimenopause, menopause, and other women's health issues, I started a podcast about the subject.
+A few months later, I returned to school for a health coaching certification and to finish my Pilates apparatus training.

 More About Me

 I cohost the perimenopausal podcast, Circling the Drain: a show about the period before you stop getting your period.
-I am also a three time alumni of the switched up storytelling series, No You Tell It!
+I am also a three-time alumnus of the switched-up storytelling series, No You Tell It!